 I would say, from the basics, look after yourself, right?
 Because your body is the only place you’re ever going to live.
 So look after yourself mentally and physically, whatever it takes to keep yourself energized.
 Get enough sleep, eat the right foods.
 And be with people that you want to be with – because they have similar goals or expectations or similar themes to their life that you can attach yourself to and be part of.

 So keep yourself strong mentally, physically and emotionally, so that you have the energy and capacity to be with people, and be around people that have the same similar goals as you versus having friction all the time.

 Okay, next one?

-Uh, I would say that kind of like you had said, have, have a list of things that you wanna accomplish.
-You don’t have to say, you know, I’ve got to finish this by the end of the month or I can’t check it off my list and maybe it’ll take more than a month to cook to accomplish, but have some, some things you want to accomplish in your life.
+I would say that, kind of like you had said, have a list of things that you want to accomplish.
+You don’t have to say, you know, I’ve got to finish this by the end of the month.
+Or I can’t check it off my list because maybe it’ll take more than a month to accomplish.
+But have some things you want to accomplish in your life.
 They could be big or they could be small.

-On the other side of that, you can hang around people that are positive and energetic and have similar goals, join organizations that you want to be part of, whether it saved the whale or uh, you know, hug a tree or whatever is passionate for you, uh, do and live to it.
-So.
+On the other side of that, you can hang around people that are positive and energetic and have similar goals.
+Join organizations that you want to be part of, whether it’s “Save the Whales” or hug a tree.
+Whatever is passionate for you, do it and live to it.